AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 - My next step is to try to understand d_ugen.c to understand how the dsp graph is built and if there is a better way
 - Having looked at this there doesn't appear to be any way other than using signal IO for everything so I've implemented that [REVIEW]

-- Subpatches - my understanding is that pd processes the audio in subpatchers in one go (Max does not) which makes ordering an issue (as above)
-- At the moment you can't connect framelib objects between different subpatchers

-- Message ordering - If messages are sent to pd then currently the message time and stream determines the order.
-In Max there are further considerations to do with object position in a patch so that ordering makes sense - I'm not sure what would be idomatic in pd.

-- Multichannel buffers - my understanding is that pd buffers are mono only - buffers for framelib can be used both for reading and also for non-realtime operation, so figuring out how to support multichannel in an idomatic way would be good

 - Connection handling - Max has the facility both to notify objects when connection change and allow objects to refuse connections - this is used to make connections prior to dsp time and also to prevent multiple connections - I have left this out and not yet investigated if pd has something similar (it's non-essential but useful).
-There's no mechanism for this in pd so work needs to be done to report errors correctly only [REVIEW / CODE]
+There's no mechanism for this in pd so work needs to be done to make sure errors report correctly only, which appears covered by the pre-existing code [REVIEW]

 - Attributes - non-realtime in Max is set by attributes.
 Part of the misssing support in pd is to sort these (which must be supported manually)
 - My memory is that sigmund uses an attribute-style system so I want to choose something idiomatic to pd for setting these in the box.